ossf/package-manager-best-practices/published/npm.md

 A "scope" is a @-prefixed name that goes at the start of a package name.
 For example, `@myorg/foo` is a scoped package.
-Scoped packages are used like any other packages in package.json and in Javascript code:
+Scoped packages are used like any other packages in package.json and Javascript code:

 ```json
 {